Stacey Abrams: Other work

-Abrams serves on the boards of directors for Democratic Legislative Campaign Committee, the Center for American Progress, Atlanta Metropolitan State College Foundation, Gateway Center for the Homeless, and the Georgia Partnership for Excellence in Education; and on the advisory boards for Literacy Action and Health Students Taking Action Together (HSTAT).
+Abrams has served on the boards of directors for Democratic Legislative Campaign Committee, the Center for American Progress, Atlanta Metropolitan State College Foundation, Gateway Center for the Homeless, and the Georgia Partnership for Excellence in Education; and on the advisory boards for Literacy Action and Health Students Taking Action Together (HSTAT).
 She also serves on the Board of Visitors for Agnes Scott College and the University of Georgia, as well as on the board of advisors for Let America Vote (a voting rights organization founded by former Missouri secretary of state Jason Kander).

 Abrams has completed seven international fellowships and traveled to "more than a dozen foreign countries" for policy work.
 She is a lifetime member of the Council on Foreign Relations and spoke at CFR's Conference on Diversity in International Affairs in 2019.
 She has also spoken at London's Chatham House, the National Security Action Forum, and a conference hosted by the Yale Kerry Initiative and Jackson Institute for Global Affairs.
 In 2019, Abrams contributed an essay to Foreign Affairs magazine on how identity politics strengthens liberal democracy.

-Abrams was featured in All In: The Fight For Democracy, a documentary about voter suppression in the United States.
+Abrams was featured in All In: The Fight For Democracy, a documentary by Lisa Cortés and Liz Garbus about voter suppression in the United States.
 In it, she talks about her family's voting struggles in Mississippi and voter suppression during her 2018 Georgia gubernatorial campaign.

 Abrams appeared as an actor in "Coming Home", the season 4 finale of Star Trek: Discovery, as the President of United Earth.

+Abrams began hosting her podcast, Assembly Required with Stacey Abrams, on August 15, 2024 through Crooked Media, with her first episode interviewing Cynthia Richie Terrell, co-founder of FairVote.

+On April 5, 2023 Howard University announced the appointment of Abrams to the inaugural Ronald W. Walters Endowed Chair for Race and Black Politics.
+The chair is housed in the Ronald W. Walters Leadership and Public Policy Center at Howard University.

+New Georgia Project

+In 2013, Abrams founded the New Georgia Project; an organization "to engage, register and build power for traditionally underrepresented groups".
+In 2025, the New Georgia Project admitted to 16 violations of state campaign finance laws.
+The organization was fined $300,000 by the Georgia Ethics Commission for illegally spending millions of dollars to support Abrams' 2018 gubernatorial election, the largest fine for campaign finance violations in state history.